Tawnya is a fan of summer, picnics, and desserts. Check out her go to summer recipe.

 - Built on Niantic's Real World Gaming Platform

-Getting started with Pokemon Go is easy.
+Getting started with Pokémon Go is easy.
 Simply download it from the iTunes store or Google Play.
-As of July 2016, the game is only available on IOS and Android platforms.
+The game is only available on IOS and Android platforms.

 After the game is installed and the player is registered, it is time to get up, get outside, and start exploring.

-My daughter taught me you could reclaim a Poke Ball if you miss it by just tapping the ball before it disappears.
+HINT: My daughter taught me you could reclaim a Poké Ball if you miss it by just tapping the ball before it disappears.

-Some Pokemon creatures will only appear near water like the ocean or lake.
+Some creatures will only appear near water like the ocean or lake.
 What this means is you should always have your phone nearby when traveling or walking through new areas or while on vacation.
-There're 100 Pokemon creatures in the Pokedex so players will have to be alert to get them all.
+There at 100 Pokémon creatures in the Pokédex, so players will have to be alert to get them all.

-Poke Stops are located all over the world, and many can even be found close together.
-At a Poke Stop, a player has a chance to get needed items to play the game.
-So, where do you find a Poke Stop?
+Poké Stops are located all over the world, and many can even be found close together.
+They can give players the needed items to play the game.
+So, where do you find a Poké Stop?

 Got Catch 'Em All!